ikizhvatov/rpi-home-router/README.md

 ## Why

-The router from my previous ISP was too expensive to keep, the one I wanted to have was not yet on sale, and I had a Pi 4 lying around.
-It appeared to be fast and very stable.
+The router from my previous ISP was too expensive to keep, the one I wanted to have was not yet on sale, and I had a Pi 4 lying around.The quick basic setup appeared to be fast and very stable.
 So I decided to stay with it.

-I then extended it with a managed switch to have wired LAN.
+I then extended it with a managed switch to have wired LAN, and configured a nubmer of software features.

 ## Current state